Islandora-Devops/isle-buildkit/fcrepo6/README.md

 # Fcrepo

-Docker image for [fcrepo] version 6.5.1.
+Docker image for [fcrepo] version 6.5.1, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Fcrepo Documentation] for more in-depth information.